dhh1128/codecraft.co/know-your-limits.md

       I, too, have had good experiences with cross-thread communication only via queues.
 That's essentially the same solution that the designer of zmq advocated: http://zeromq.org/blog:multithreading-magic
 ---
-I just finished the nastiest debugging experience of my career--nearly 3 weeks on a single bug.
+I just finished the nastiest debugging experience of my career &mdash; nearly 3 weeks on a single bug.
 After days and days of staring at code, swearing at core dumps, tailing logs, connecting to gdbserver via a multi-hop ssh tunnel from inside a secure environment, and general programmer misery, I felt like doing cartwheels when I finally figured it out, tweaked a few lines of code, and observed stability again.

 Hindsight teaches me this lesson: <em style="color:#706;">undocumented, unhandled constraints waste enormous amounts of time and energy</em>.
 If you're interested in writing good code, you must know your limits, and you must communicate them.
 This especially matters when the constraints are obscure or surprising.

 <figure><img class="" src="https://farm4.staticflickr.com/3084/3137178654_0796758be3.jpg" alt="" width="500" height="313" /><figcaption>image credit: ericdege (Flickr)</figcaption></figure>
 <h3>Naive optimism</h3>
-My bug seemed simple enough at first blush:<!--more--> I was seeing crashes in a daemon that uses machine learning to classify internet traffic.
+My bug seemed simple enough at first blush: I was seeing crashes in a daemon that uses machine learning to classify internet traffic.
 I'd just rewritten the app's DNS subsystem to increase throughput, and the crashes often happened in my new event-processing loop.
 The loop fired off callbacks to service sockets as they became unblocked; I assumed I had some kind of off-by-one error in my sockets array, or maybe I wasn't cleaning up sockets consistently.

 No such luck.